BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 set exclusionTags=“”

-// Just the components we need from DefaultFastPipeline set WriteBanner=yes
+// Just the components we need from DefaultFastPipeline

+// Write nice big banners when ctakes starts and finishes. set WriteBanner=yes

 // Load a simple token processing pipeline from another pipeline file